“Not all medicines get to taste sweet.”

 Sunday morning, 30 August 2015

 GM: Emil spends a restless and uncomfortable night in his hospital bed.
 His dreams are strange, dark, and exhilarating, leaving his heart pumping and his gown soaked through with sweat.
-Recollections slide away like the raindrops pattering against his window as he awakens to the sight of his nurse entering the room with breakfast.
+Recollections slide away like the raindrops pattering against his window as he awakens to the sight of the same woman entering the room with breakfast.

-GM: The nurse stares at Emil as he takes the first several ‘bites’ of his food, then walks out the door.
+GM: The woman stares at Emil as he takes the first several ‘bites’ of his food, then walks out the door.

 Emil: Emil sighs and continues clearing his plate.
 He fantasizes about eating something, literally anything besides what’s on his lap.